The Circus (1928) Director: Sir Charles Chaplin

 “Time brought many changes to the Circus; New Hopes and New Ambitions.”

-In truth, The Circus was one of the most difficult movies Chaplin ever made.
-During filming, his mentally ill mother died, there were numerous scheduling delays, a studio fire broke out, and he faced a bitter divorce from his second wife, Lita Grey (his 17 year-old wife, they first met when she was 12 years-old playing a flirtatious angel in the dream sequence of The Kid).
-Also Chaplin suffered a nervous breakdown as a result of his her public accusations of infidelity and sexual perversion, and the IRS publicly claimed Chaplin owed significant back taxes.
+In truth, The Circus was one of the most difficult movies Charlie Chaplin ever made.
+During filming, his mentally ill mother died, there were numerous scheduling delays, a studio fire broke out, and he faced a bitter divorce from his second wife, Lita Grey (his teenaged bride whom he first met when she was a 12 year-old flirtatious angel in the dream sequence of The Kid).
+Also Chaplin suffered a nervous breakdown as a result of his her public accusations of sexual perversion and infidelity, and additionally the IRS publicly announced Chaplin owed significant back taxes.
 It seemed everything was going wrong in Chaplin’s life.
 All of these scandals and troubles stalled the production of The Circus for eight months, and the stress of suddenly becoming tabloid fodder caused Chaplin’s hair to go white, so much so that it had to be dyed black for shooting.
 In addition, an early negative of the film was found to be scratched.
 Per Chaplin, it contained some of the best footage of him walking a tightrope 40 feet off the ground.
-Once it was finally completed, The Circus was hailed as a classic, it became the seventh highest-grossing silent film of all-time.
+Once it was finally completed, The Circus was hailed as a classic, it became the seventh highest-grossing of any silent film.

 Finally, the Tramp begins getting paid what he deserves for his performances, and a theme that is common in Chaplin’s films, with newfound riches the Tramp’s life significantly improves.
 One day, the Tramp overhears the girl’s fortune being told, that she will meet a handsome man, and the Tramp assumes she has fallen for Rex (Harry Crocker), the disgruntled tightrope walker.
 With the belief that she loves someone else, the Tramp’s next few performances are dismal (there is a delightful technical scene in which the Tramp imagines himself beating up Rex, I love these little glimpses into the Tramp’s mind) until the Tramp is sent out in the tightrope walker’s place when Rex is a no-show.
 At the end, he finds Rex the tightrope walker and brings him back to the circus to marry his beloved circus rider, preventing her from being abused by the ringleader.
 As the circus travels away, the Tramp is left alone in the remnants of the circus ring (in a simply gorgeous shot) with a small remnant of the circus.
 He crinkles it up and throws it away as he walks off into the distance.

 Much like the Tramp being left alone while the great pageant carries on without him, the film industry in 1928 was embarking on its own great leap into the talkies leaving behind many of its talented creators from the silent era.
-In The Circus, we see the self-sacrificial Tramp teaching the circus clowns how to be funnier, he helps the girl he loves, only to be left alone in the end.
+In The Circus, we see the self-sacrificial Tramp teaching the circus clowns how to be funnier, he helps the girl he loves, he is a paragon of altruism only to be left alone in the end.
 The artist is abandoned by his art medium.